wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 Next, we encode the constraints that reflect the rules of the puzzle.

 The first constraint ensures that each row contains exactly one queen.
-To add the constraint, we make use of the OneHot() method in PyEDA which provides a guarantee that only one of the variables in a boolean formula is true at any given moment.
+To add the constraint, we make use of the OneHot() function in PyEDA which enforces that exactly one variable in the list is true.
 Here’s how we express this constraint for each row:
 ```python
 for r in range(n):
     row_vars = [X[r,c] for c in range(n)]